 These Mashed Cauliflower AIP Breakfast Bowls are a perfect Whole30, low carb, and AIP breakfast recipe.
 It’s a healthy AIP and gluten-free recipe, that is easy and has tons of flavor.
 This simple recipe is a great meal prep meal for an on the go AIP or Whole30 breakfast.

-I tend to get stuck in a rut with my breakfasts.
-When I’m not drinking Butter Coffee for an intermittent fasting focused breakfast, I’m all about the breakfast bowl.
-Either that, orrrrr I’m indulging with a stack of Matcha Waffles.
+I tend to get stuck in a rut with my Whole30 and AIP breakfasts.
+I’m all about the breakfast bowl.

-Typically I keep these breakfast bowls pretty simple, tossing whatever leftover protein + veggies into a bowl and calling it a “meal”.
-Well, that was the plan until I discovered just how delicious and filling this combo is.
-The best news of all – these ingredients can be prepped in advance, and thrown together hot or cold to make a quick breakfast for all you busy moms/wives/crazy people.
-(If being a dog-mother counts, I relate to all three of those labels.)
+At least, that was the plan until I discovered just how delicious and filling this combo is.
+The best news of all – these ingredients can be prepped in advance, and thrown together hot or cold to make a quick AIP breakfast for all you busy moms/wives/crazy people.
+(I relate to all three of those labels.)

 I've been pushing breakfast to the last minute, which means, sometimes it happens and sometimes it doesn't.
 That all changed when I discovered this breakfast bowl combo.
 Gone are the days of cold brew and coconut milk for breakfast.
 I'm a health coach… I know better than that.